JamesIves/github-pages-deploy-action/README.md

 Once you've generated the key pair you must add the contents of the public key within your repository's [deploy keys menu](https://developer.github.com/v3/guides/managing-deploy-keys/).
 You can find this option by going to `Settings > Deploy Keys`, you can name the public key whatever you want, but you **do** need to give it write access.
 Afterwards add the contents of the private key to the `Settings > Secrets` menu as `DEPLOY_KEY`.

-With this configured you must add the `ssh-agent` step to your workflow and set `SSH` to `true` within the deploy action.
+With this configured you must add the `ssh-agent` step to your workflow and set `ssh` to `true` within the deploy action.
 There are several SSH actions available on the [GitHub marketplace](https://github.com/marketplace?type=actions) for you to choose from.

 ```yml
 - name: Install SSH Client 🔑